ibm-cloud-docs/vmwaresolutions/vmonic/data-security.md

 To ensure that you can securely manage your personal data when you use {{site.data.keyword.cloud}} for VMware® Solutions, it's important to know what data is stored and encrypted and how you can delete any stored data.
 {: shortdesc}

-## How your data stored and encrypted in VMware Solutions
+## How is your data stored and encrypted in VMware Solutions
 {: #data-security-data-storage}

 When a user onboards to VMware Solutions and orders instances, we store and manage user data of configuration and metadata that is associated with the user and ordered instances.
 That user data includes the following items.